agogear/canvasdashboards/README.md

 # Technologies for Learning and Teaching - TLT
-# CANVAS Dashboard Project - 2022
+# IntelliJourney Project - 2023

 ## Table of contents